Steps in the outer-loop DevOps workflow for a Docker application

 Figure 5-10.
-Adding the Docker Deploy task to your Environment RM
+Adding the Deploy to Kubernetes task to your Environment

-Figure 5-11 demonstrates how you can edit the Docker Deploy task and specify the Target Type (Azure Container Service DC/OS, in this case), your Docker Compose File, and the Docker Registry connection (like Azure Container Registry or Docker Hub).
+Figure 5-11 demonstrates how you can edit the Deploy to Kubernetes task with the sections available for configuration.
 This is the task that will retrieve your ready-to-use custom Docker images to be deployed as containers in the cluster.

 Figure 5-11.
-Docker Deploy task definition deploying to Azure Container Service DC/OS
+Docker Deploy task definition deploying to ACS DC/OS

 [!INFORMATION] To read more about the CD pipeline with Azure DevOps Services and Docker, visit https://azure.microsoft.com/services/devops/pipelines

 Step 5: Run and manage

 Because running and managing applications at enterprise-production level is a major subject in and of itself, and due to the type of operations and people working at that level (IT operations) as well as the large scope of this area, the entire next chapter is devoted to explaining it.

 Step 6: Monitor and diagnose

 This topic also is covered in the next chapter as part of the tasks that IT performs in production systems; however, is important to highlight that the insights obtained in this step must feed back to the development team so that the application is constantly improved.
 From that point of view, it's also part of DevOps, although the tasks and operations are commonly performed by IT.

 Only when monitoring and diagnostics are 100% within the realm of DevOps are the monitoring processes and analytics performed by the development team against testing or beta environments.
 This is done either by performing load testing or by monitoring beta or QA environments, where beta testers are trying the new versions.